Luis Garcia Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks ninth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Cubs pitching staff ranks 12th in the league.

-- The Cubs have the seventh-ranked team ERA across all MLB pitching staffs (3.50).
+- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.41).

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to surrender 24 home runs (0.9 per game), the fifth-fewest in the league.

-- Smyly makes the start for the Cubs, his sixth of the season.
-He is 2-1 with a 3.21 ERA and 27 strikeouts in 28 2/3 innings pitched.
+- Wesneski makes the start for the Cubs, his sixth of the season.
+He is 2-1 with a 4.03 ERA and 15 strikeouts in 22 1/3 innings pitched.

-- In his most recent time out on Wednesday, the left-hander threw five innings against the San Diego Padres, giving up two earned runs while surrendering four hits.
+- His last time out was on Thursday against the San Diego Padres, when the righty went five innings, surrendering one earned run while giving up four hits.

+- The 25-year-old has amassed a 4.03 ERA and 6 strikeouts per nine innings across five games this season, while allowing a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.